 They had a toddler and another baby on the way and had a complete set of their necessities in America.
 Upon doing some research, they found out it would be cheaper to ship what they had to the Philippines instead of buying a new set which, due to international shipping, were often available at higher prices.

 They found an international shipper in New York that shipped to and from the Philippines.
 For one entire shipping container, 20 ft.
-By 8 ft. in size, the cost came out to $5,050, inclusive of all clearance and customs fees, handling taxes, fuel surcharges, insurance, as well as packing and unpacking services.
+By 8 ft. in size, the cost came out to US$5,050, inclusive of all clearance and customs fees, handling taxes, fuel surcharges, insurance, as well as packing and unpacking services.

 Robert and his wife had to identify and list down everything they were sending out.
 The shipper’s employees came and meticulously photographed, packed and catalogued each item, placed them in a van, and picked everything up for them.
 The shipping company also handled all the shipping paperwork.